hyplabs/hype-sol/apps/hype-solana-notepad/readme.md

 anchor test
 ```

-note that this runs the validator, builds, deploys and runs the test a
+The above command runs the validator, builds, deploys and runs the test.